LabO8/nestjs-s3/site/docs/api/index.md

 The S3 module support multiple ways to init it

-The strait approach is simple just calling `S3Module.forRoot` and specifing the region, access key id and secret access key.
+The strait approach is simply calling `S3Module.forRoot` and specifying the region, access key id, and secret access key.

 ```typescript
 S3Module.forRoot({